-Version as of 5 December 2018
+Version as of 4 October 2020

-In the following we inform you in accordance with Art.
-13 DSGVO about the way and background of the processing of your personal data via the website redeker.de (hereinafter “website”) and about the rights to which you are entitled.
+In the following, we will inform you in accordance with Art.
+13 GDPR about the nature of the processing of your personal data via the website “redeker.de” (hereinafter “Website”) and about the rights to which you are entitled.
 Personal data is any information relating to an identified or identifiable natural person.

 Our website is hosted by our external host provider CANCOM Pironet AG & Co.
 KG, Von‑der‑Wettern‑Straße 27, 51149 Cologne, Germany.

-You can revoke your consent to the sending of the newsletter at any time.
-You can declare your revocation by clicking on the link provided in every newsletter (abomanagement.php).
-This way you can also view and change your existing newsletter settings.
-You can also unsubscribe from all our newsletters by sending an e‑mail to firstname.lastname@example.org.
-A revocation does not affect the lawfulness of the processing carried out on the basis of the consent up to the revocation.
+You have the right to withdraw your consent any time.
+You can declare your withdrawal by clicking the link provided in every newsletter.
+By this, you can also view and change your existing newsletter settings.
+You can also unsubscribe by sending an email to email@example.com.
+The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.

-We process your data only as long as you receive the newsletter from us.
-As soon as you have unsubscribed from our newsletter, we will immediately delete your data from our newsletter distribution list, unless there are any storage obligations to the contrary.
+We process your data only as long as you receive the newsletter.
+As soon as you unsubscribe, we will immediately delete your email address, unless there are any storage obligations to the contrary.Contacting us

 We are jointly responsible with Google for the data processing that takes place within this framework.
 It is based on an agreement pursuant to Art.
-26 DSGVO, which you can view here.
+26 GDPR, which you can view here.
 Further information on how your personal data is processed by Google can be found here.

 Data may also be transmitted to the USA.

-We base our data processing on the legal basis of Art.
-6 Para.
-1 UAbs.
-1 lit. f DSGVO, since it is in our legiti‑mate interest to make your journey to our offices as comfortable as possible.
+The legal basis for this processing of your personal data is Art.
+6 (1) (f) GDPR, since it is in our legiti‑mate interest to make your journey to our offices as comfortable as possible.